HOME | BLOG | CONNECT | SITE MAP | CONTACT

 By this point in the Experiencing Life series, there are not many new topics to explore, but there are a few.
 We've experienced salt water environments and fresh water environments but we haven't really dealt with places where salt water and fresh water mix.
 These areas are called estuaries, and they are a focus of trip 10.
 The other main focus of the trip is on some world-class zoos, museums and an aquarium.

-Then it's down the Delmarva peninsula to Assateague Island.
-Here you can experience beach combing for mollusk shells and crustaceans and see a feral herd of horses.
+Then it's up the Delmarva peninsula to Assateague Island.
+Here you can experience beach combing for more mollusk shells and crustaceans and see a feral herd of horses.

 And that concludes the natural sites of the trip.
 The following sites are ones where the focus will be on animals and fossils we have yet to experience.
 The first of these is the Smithsonian National Museum of Natural History.
 Located on the mall of Washington D.C., it is one of the best in the world.